Osmeña Boulevard

 Osmeña Boulevard is a major arterial thoroughfare in Cebu City, Philippines.
 It is the city's "main street" which travels in a generally northwest–southeast orientation linking the old downtown district of San Roque near the harbor with the modern uptown Capitol Site district.
 Beginning at M.J.
 Cuenco Avenue in the east, the boulevard heads northwest towards Fuente Osmeña circle and ends at Escario Street.
 At its north end, the Cebu Provincial Capitol serves as a prominent terminating vista.
-It is the location of many of Cebu's notable institutions such as the Cebu Normal University, Abellana National School and Cebu Doctors' University Hospital; the Basilica of Santo Niño; one of the city's tallest buildings, Crown Regency Hotel; and shopping centers Robinsons Place Cebu and Gaisano Colon.
+It is the location of many of Cebu's notable institutions such as the Cebu Normal University, Abellana National School and Cebu Doctors' University Hospital; the Basilica of Santo Niño; one of the city's tallest buildings, Crown Regency Hotel; and shopping centers Robinsons Fuente and Gaisano Colon.

 History

 Osmeña Boulevard was developed during the American period to connect the old Spanish colonial town of Cebu to outlying areas being opened up by the American government as its new city.
 It was formerly named Jones Avenue, after American congressman William Atkinson Jones who sponsored Jones Law or Philippine Autonomy Law of 1916.
 It was renamed Doña Pepang Avenue on March 29, 1960 by virtue of City Ordinance No. 284, in honor of Sergio Osmeña's first wife Estefania Veloso Osmeña, who died in 1918 at a mansion and estate that they owned along the boulevard.
+It also historically formed part of Cebu Island's Highway 1 or Route 1 during the 20th century.
 An ordinance in 1978 then reinforced a change to the present Osmeña Boulevard.